-This year during the on-site NNEDLearn 2017 training in New Mexico, participants will collaborate and innovate during the NNED-a-thon!
-The NNED-a-thon is a new opportunity for NNEDLearn 2017 participants to engage with each other in teams to solve a challenge.
-NNEDLearn 2017 participants are requested to browse all components of the NNED website prior to their arrival in New Mexico in preparation for the NNED-a-thon.
+This year during the on-site NNEDLearn 2017 training in New Mexico, participants collaborated and transformed during the NNED-a-thon!
+The NNED-a-thon was a new opportunity for NNEDLearn 2017 participants to engage with each other in teams to solve a challenge.
+NNEDLearn 2017 participants were requested to browse all components of the NNED website prior to their arrival in New Mexico in preparation for the NNED-a-thon.
 Learn more about the NNED-a-thon.

 What is the NNEDLearn model?